Biden's decision to drop out crystalized Sunday. His staff knew one minute before the public did

 Even Harris’ statement announcing her intent to succeed Biden was sent from “Joe Biden for President.”

-After the public announcement, Zients held a senior staff call, sent out an email and spoke with Biden's cabinet.
-The president was also making personal calls.
+After the public announcement, Zients held a senior staff call, and sent out an email, and spoke with members of Biden’s Cabinet, emphasizing to them that nothing had changed when it came to the business of governing and that the administration still had a lot of work to do, according to two people with knowledge of the message.
+And the president was also making personal calls.

 “Team — I wanted to make sure you saw the attached letter from the President,” Zients wrote in the staff email.
 “I could not be more proud to work for President Joe Biden, Vice President Kamala Harris, and the American people — alongside all of you, the best White House team in history.
 There’s so much more to do — and as President Biden says, ‘there is nothing America can’t do — when we do it together.’”